Cleveland Arts Prize

 Special Prizes are honorary.
 Read more about them here.

 Determination of Winners

-Discipline winners receive an unrestricted prize of $10,000.
+Discipline Prize winners receive an unrestricted prize of $10,000.
 Special Prize recipients are honorary.
-Winning applicants are selected by the Cleveland Arts Prize Jury.
-The jury is composed of artists, community leaders, and past winners.
+Winning applicants are selected by the Cleveland Arts Prize Jury, composed of artists, community leaders, and past winners.
 Their decision will be final and no further correspondence shall be considered.

-INELIGIBILITY: Incomplete or late forms, past winners in single categories will not be considered.
+INELIGIBILITY: Incomplete or late forms, past winners will not be considered.